solaranamnesis/edward-king/remarks-concerning-stones/full-text-english.md

 Such are the records of ancient history.
 And in Holy Writ also a remembrance of similar events is preserved.

-For when the royal Psalmist says,* "_The Lord also thundered out of heaven, and the Highest gave his thunder: hail-stones_, **and coals of fire**," -- the latter expression, in consistency with common sense, and conformably to the right meaning of language, cannot but allude to some such phænomenon as we have been describing.
+For when the royal Psalmist says,* "_The Lord also thundered out of heaven, and the Highest gave his thunder: hail-stones_, **and coals of fire**," -- the latter expression, in consistency with common sense, and conformably to the right meaning of language, cannot but allude to some such phenomenon as we have been describing.
 And especially, as in the cautious translation of the seventy, a Greek word is used, which decidedly means _real hard substances made red hot_; and not mere appearances of fire or flame.

 *) Psalm 18. v.
 13.